markov-chain/hotspot/README.md

 # HotSpot [![Build Status][travis-svg]][travis-url]

-The library provides an interface to [HotSpot][1], a thermal model and simulator used in computer-architecture studies.
+The library constructs thermal RC circuits for multiprocessor systems based on the block model of [HotSpot][1].

 ## [Documentation][docs]